-An improperly designed duct work systems can cost money through inefficiencies, and in some cases, cause premature failure of heating and cooling equipment.
-This means that your home’s duct work system is just as important as the equipment used to heat and cool your home.
+An improperly designed ductwork system can cost money through inefficiencies.
+In some cases, it can even cause premature failure of heating and cooling equipment.
+This means that your home’s ductwork system is just as important as the equipment used to heat and cool your home.

 - Furnaces and air conditioners require a certain amount of airflow, measured in CFM (Cubic Feet Per Minute), to be passed through the equipment (supply and return ducts) in order for the equipment to function properly and efficiently.

 We understand how important it is to have your HVAC serviced by a qualified technician.
-If you’ve received an estimate from another company and would like to get a second opinion, let us know and we’ll be happy to give you a free, honest estimate – no strings attached!
+Whether you’re looking for HVAC duct repair or another service, give us a call.
+If you’ve received an estimate from another company and would like to get a second opinion, let us know.
+We’ll be happy to give you a free, honest estimate – no strings attached.